KES 100,000 take-home

 Are there ways to increase Take-Home Pay on a KES 100,000 Salary in Kenya?

-To boost Take-Home Pay on a KES 100,000 Salary in Kenya, claim eligible reliefs like NHIF/SHIF (if overpaid), pension contributions up to KES 20,000/month relief, or mortgage/insurance deductions.
+To boost Take-Home Pay on a KES 100,000 Salary in Kenya, claim eligible reliefs like pension contributions (tax-deductible up to the allowable limit), mortgage interest relief, or insurance relief.
 Non-taxable allowances (e.g., mileage) from employers can also shift more to net pay without increasing tax slabs.